Mehmet-Emre-Dogan/cgpaGuesser/README.md

 - for onefile (it may cause an upload filesize limit  problem) use this command pyinstaller --exclude-module PyQt5 --onefile "cgpaGuesser - Automated Edition.py" --add-data "C:\Users\yourUserName\AppData\Local\Programs\Python\Python39\Lib\site-packages\tabula\tabula-1.0.4-jar-with-dependencies.jar;tabula"

-- or multiple files (it looks messy and may cause file count limit problem while uploading to somewhere) use this command pyinstaller --exclude-module PyQt5 "cgpaGuesser - Automated Edition.py" --add-data "C:\Users\yourUserName\AppData\Local\Programs\Python\Python39\Lib\site-packages\tabula\tabula-1.0.4-jar-with-dependencies.jar;tabula"
+- for multiple files (it looks messy and may cause file count limit problem while uploading to somewhere) use this command pyinstaller --exclude-module PyQt5 "cgpaGuesser - Automated Edition.py" --add-data "C:\Users\yourUserName\AppData\Local\Programs\Python\Python39\Lib\site-packages\tabula\tabula-1.0.4-jar-with-dependencies.jar;tabula"

 Note 1: Make sure you have adjusted "\yourUserName" parts.
 Moreover, the path of 'tabula-1.0.4-jar-with-dependencies.jar' may be different in your system, so change it accordingly.